likesh525/DPF_Calibration_Tools/Dat to Mf4/Readme.md

 ### Brief
 This script helps to convert all [.dat] files in a folder into [.mf4].

-I use mf4 files as an input to EATB
+I use mf4 files as an input to EATB.